Richie78321/engcmp-manual-project/README.md

 ### What is FOSS?
 **FOSS** stands for "**free and open source software**".
-FOSS is software released under a permissive license and copyright defined by the owner that allows people to modify, use, and distribute the author’s source code. // TODO(Kavin): This is not always true.
-Some open source licenses restrict the ability to distribute.
-Maybe this can be clearer?
+FOSS is software released under a permissive license and copyright defined by the owner that allows people to modify, use, and distribute (depending on the license) the author’s source code.

-Open source software is free and the source code can be edited by the user. which is not the case for most **proprietary software**.
-Many times the users contributes to the software by fixing bugs, implementing new features, and testing the software for the owner. // TODO(Kavin): This is also not always true.
-Some proprietary software is free.
+Open source software is free and the source code can be edited by the user, which is not the case for most **proprietary software**.
+Many times the users contributes to the software by fixing bugs, implementing new features, and testing the software for the owner.

 ### Git vs. GitHub